mrABR/spatie.be/resources/views/front/pages/guidelines/pages/laravel-php.md

 ## Comments

-Comments should be avoided as much as possible by writing expressive code.
-If you do need to use a comment, format it like this:
+Generally, comments should be avoided as much as possible by writing expressive code.
+If the code can't be read like a book, you need to refactor.
+If you do need to use a comment (happens), format it like this:

 ```php
 // There should be a space before a single line comment.